wlarkey/StockStockr-HTML-CSS/README.md

 Buttons and figures currently only show a static image, which is currently serving as a placeholder for future implementation of real time stock figures.

-The purpose of this repo is to show the general progress of the user UI as development procedes.
+The purpose of this repo is to show the general progress of the UI as development procedes.